LeonMrBonnie/altv-module-sdk-guide/articles/first-steps.md

 }
 ```

-The `alt::ICore` is the main interface for interacting with the server or client, it provides necessary functions like getting all entities, creating a vehicle, etc.
+The `alt::ICore` is the main interface for interacting with the server or client, it provides the necessary functions like getting all entities, creating a vehicle etc.

 > You should only ever create a single instance of your runtime in the entry point function, the function will only be called once when the server or client starts
 > and is the only place where you should create create an instance of your runtime.